It’s time for digital transformation to decline and die

 Then, you should also think through the naming hierarchy of products on your site.
 If you’ve many products, you should consider grouping them into relevant categories.
 This makes them easier to organise and navigate.
 You can have high level categories and sub-categories to make it easier.

 So, for example “Men’s” might be one category and “Men’s T-shirts” might be a sub-category.

-Next, you should make sure that the images you include are well set-up from a technical point of view.
-You will most likely use .png or .jpg images that you’ll upload into your online store website Media Library.
+Next, make sure the images you include are well set-up from a technical point of view.
+You will most likely use .png or .jpg images that you’ll upload into your online store website Media Library or your product information management system.
 These should be cropped to the size of the template where they will be used.